Over the past few days, we have received many calls from customers who are interested in understanding how we handle the food we sell.

 We take food safety very seriously.
 Nothing is more important to us than making sure the food we deliver to you and your family is safe and healthy.

-Our online model actually has significant food safety benefits over a traditional grocery store.
+Our online model has significant food safety benefits over a traditional grocery store.
 Unlike a traditional grocery store, which is an open environment where lots of customers can touch the food before it is ultimately purchased, SPUD.ca is not a physical store.

-We hope this clearly outlines how we operate and provides you with clear information,
+We hope this clearly outlines how we operate, thank you so much for your ongoing support.